H2OKing89/mk_torrent/docs/reference/Audnexus API — Unofficial Markdown Guide (v1.8.0).md

 # Audnexus API — Unofficial Markdown Guide (v1.8.0)

 > Aggregate audiobook data the easy way.
 This guide focuses on **read-only** endpoints you’ll actually use in scripts and apps.
-No deletes here—my mom taught me to clean up, not wipe out. 😄

 ---